 Cetuximab (Erbitux) is a targeted medicine that has been approved for use in combination with radiation therapy in the treatment of non-metastatic head and neck cancer.
-It’s also approved for use with chemotherapy to treat metastatic cancer patients (see below).
+It is also approved for use with chemotherapy to treat metastatic cancer patients.

 Please consult your doctor about any potential adverse effects from targeted therapy and how to deal with them.